What is an Airspace Class?

 These layers are called airspace classes—and they help organize where different types of aircraft can fly and under what rules.

 For drone pilots, knowing which class you’re flying in is very important.
-Some areas require air traffic control permission, some don’t.
+Some areas require air traffic control permission, while others don’t.
 Some are full of fast-moving planes, others are quieter.
 Some require specific equipment to fly your drone within that airspace class, and others don’t.

-If you fly your drone in airspace that requires authoriztion, you could get into some pretty serious trouble with the FAA, be fined quite a lot of money, loose your drone flying privilidges, and put other pilots and individual in danger.
+If you fly your drone in airspace that requires authorization, you could get into some pretty serious trouble with the FAA, be fined quite a lot of money, loose your drone flying privileges, and put other pilots and individual in danger.

 So before you launch, it’s important to know which slice of sky you’re in.

-Airspace classes around airports are organized by how busy and regulated they are.
+Airspace classes around airports are generally organized by how busy and regulated they are.

 Note: Class A airspace starts at 18,000 feet MSL—well above the altitude limits for drone operations—so it’s not included in this overview.